 Buying a home blood pressure monitor is one of the smartest decisions you can make.
 More emphasis is being placed on home monitoring because it has so many advantages.
-Studies have shown that home blood pressure monitoring is helping people to better blood pressure control (resource).
+Studies have shown home blood pressure monitoring is helping people to better blood pressure control.

 Before you buy a home blood pressure monitor, there are things you should know.
 This will prevent you from buying the wrong monitor, getting inaccurate readings, choosing the wrong cuff or wasting money.

 By doing your research ahead of time will save you many wasted time and get you on track faster.
-The tips in this article about a home monitor will help you reach your blood pressure goals and make it easier to maintain your desired BP levels.
+The tips in this article about a home monitor will help you reach your blood pressure goals and make it easier to maintain your desired BP levels 1.

 Home Blood Pressure Monitors – Things To Know

-There are 3 situations an upper arm monitor may be unright for you:
+There are three situations an upper arm monitor may be unright for you:

 - The upper arm is too big for a traditional upper arm cuff to fit properly.
 Typically, this happens when a person is overweight.

 - The shape of a person’s upper arm is cone shaped.
 Because of this, the cuff will not wrap around the arm properly resulting in an inaccurate measurement.